-This is the last in a series of “how does a boiler work” visit the blog section to see our other posts here.
+This is the last in a series of “How does a boiler work” Visit the blog section to see our other posts View More Boiler Related Content.

-Open vent boilers are known to be a peculiarly British invention.
-An open vent (often known as heating only) provide central heating and hot water through a boiler, a storage cylinder stored in the airing cupboard and water tanks in your loft.
+Open-vent boilers are known to be a peculiarly British invention.
+An open vent (often known as heating only) provides central heating and hot water through a boiler, a storage cylinder stored in the airing cupboard and water tanks in your loft.
 If you’re interested in doing a full system renovation most people choose to remove the tanks from the loft and turn their open vent system into a sealed system.

 Advantages of an open vent boiler

 - These types of boilers have a high flow rate for domestic hot water needs.

 - These boilers work well with more than one hot tap running.
 For example, these boilers definitely have the edge when it comes to heating a tank which will be feeding a washing machine, shower and hot tap simultaneously.

 - Once the water in the storage cylinder has cooled, you will have to wait for it to heat up again.

 - The cylinders are large so you will have to find space for them, usually in an airing cupboard or unused room (hence why they are most common in larger houses).

 - The bulk feed expansion tanks are usually located in the loft or attic area, which could be a problem if you have a loft conversion or if you’re thinking of having one built.